EasyKayzey/CASprzak/README.md

 - If you have any feature suggestions not present in `Projects`, make a feature request in `Issues`
 - If you would like to design a better interface than the placeholder that we have now, please contact us by email
 - As noted before, to begin the demo, run `CommandUI` and input `demo`
+- All documentation can be found at: https://easykayzey.github.io/CASprzak-documentation/
+- To use `cas.properties`:
+   - If you are using a binary, put the file in the same directory as `CASprzak.jar`
+   - If you are using the source code, leave the file in `src/config`.
+- Binaries are available for all stable releases under the `Releases` tab

 ## Contacts
 ### Group